Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Results

-\autoref{tab:ablation_study} assesses the contribution of the input modalities on the clear-sky NDVI forecasting task, namely target history, historical meteorological covariates, and future meteorological covariates.
-Removing target history produces the largest degradation across both point-wise and probabilistic metrics, indicating that recent vegetation dynamics provide the dominant signal at short horizons.
-Historical meteorological covariates yield consistent secondary gains when combined with target history, improving both accuracy and uncertainty estimation.
-Future covariates alone are not sufficient to achieve competitive performance, but provide additional improvements when integrated jointly with target history and historical covariates.
-Overall, the ablation results suggest a clear hierarchy among modalities: target history is primary, historical covariates act as supportive context, and future covariates contribute incremental gains in the full multimodal setting.
+\paragraph*{\textbf{Ablation study on input modalities}} \autoref{tab:ablation_study} assesses the contribution of target history, historical meteorological covariates, and future meteorological covariates.
+Removing target history produces the largest degradation across pointwise and probabilistic metrics, confirming that recent vegetation dynamics provide the dominant signal at short horizons.
+Historical meteorological covariates provide secondary gains when combined with target history.
+Future covariates alone are insufficient to achieve competitive performance, but contribute incrementally in the full multimodal setting.